Getting Started with Feature-engine on GitHub¶

 When you fork the repository, you create a copy of Feature-engine’s source code into your account, which you can edit.
 To fork Feature-engine’s repository, click the fork button in the upper right corner of Feature-engine’s GitHub page.

-Once forked, follow these steps to set up your development environment:
+Once you forked the repository, follow these steps to set up your development environment:

 $ git clone https://github.com/<YOURUSERNAME>/feature_engine

-Create a virtual environment with the virtual environment tool of your choice.
+3. Optional but highly advisable: Create a virtual environment.
+Use any virtual environment tool of your choice.
+Some examples include:

 $ cd feature_engine